flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 Examples of commercialised accessories include:

 - A **microphone** for audio chatting.
-- A **GPS antenna**: apart from navigation, I don't know what else can you do with it.
+- A **GPS antenna**: apart from navigation, I can't imagine any other use.
 - A **camera**: a good addition for the microphone to achieve videoconferencing.
-This makes sense as Skype was even embedded in the system.
+This makes sense as *Skype* came included with the system.

 The funny thing is that these gadgets were also available for Pocket PCs and PDAs as well.
 It makes you wonder if Sony envisioned the PSP as a *Pocket PC for youngsters*.

 ### Home console connectivity

 After the release of the PlayStation 3, a new feature appeared on the PSP: **Remote Play**.
-Using a WiFi connection, the PS3 could be remotely controlled from the PSP.
+Using a Wi-Fi connection, the PS3 could be remotely controlled from the PSP.

 This was many years before the Wii U launched, eh?
 Unfortunately, only a handful of PS3 games supported Remote Play, meaning users could only navigate through the menus, do some multimedia and play PlayStation 1 games.